Back to Blog

 The Deduction for Half of SE Tax

 After calculating your SE tax, you deduct half of it on Schedule 1, Line 15.
-This reduces your adjusted gross income (AGI), which reduces your income tax — but not your SE tax.
+The deduction reduces your adjusted gross income (AGI), which reduces your income tax, but not your SE tax.

 Use our Self-Employment Tax Calculator to run your specific numbers.